jfelixh/crset-demo/README.md

 ### Verifying Employment Status To Take Out a Loan

-The _verifier demo_ is a mock up of a banking site allowing loan applicants to prove their employment status with their employment ID VC:
+The _verifier demo_ is a mock-up of a banking site allowing loan applicants to prove their employment status with their employment ID VC:

 1. Click "Apply for a loan now!"
 2. Enter arbitrary data for personal data and click next